mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 > This post is an early draft of expanded work that will eventually appear on the [District Data Labs Blog](http://blog.districtdatalabs.com/).
 Your feedback is welcome, and you can submit your comments on the [draft GitHub issue](https://github.com/bbengfort/bbengfort.github.io/issues/3).

 In order to learn (or teach) data science you need data (surprise!).
 The best libraries often come with a toy dataset to show examples and how the code works.
-However, nothing can replace an actual, non-trivial dataset for a tutorial or lesson because it provides for deep and meaningful further exploration.
-Non-trivial datasets can provide surprise and intuition in a way that toy datasets just cannot.
+However, in a learning environment nothing can replace an actual, non-trivial dataset because it provides for deep and meaningful further exploration.
 Unfortunately, non-trivial datasets can be hard to find for a few reasons, but one common reason is that the dataset contains personally identifying information (PII).

-A possible solution to dealing with PII is to _anonymize_<sup><small>[1](#apd-footnote-1)</small></sup> the data set by replacing information that can identify a real individual with information about a fake (but similarly behaving) fake individual.
-Unfortunately this is not as easy at it sounds at a glance.
-A simple mapping of real data to randomized data is not enough because anonymization needs to preserve the semantics of the dataset in order to be used as a stand in for analytical purposes.
+A possible solution to dealing with PII is to _anonymize_<sup><small>[1](#apd-footnote-1)</small></sup> the dataset by replacing information that can identify a real individual with information about a similarly behaving fake individual.
+Unfortunately this is not as easy as it sounds.
+A simple mapping of real data to randomized data is not enough because in order to be used as a stand in for analytical purposes, anonymization needs to preserve the semantics of the original data.
 As a result, issues related to _entity resolution_<sup><small>[2](#apd-footnote-2)</small></sup> like managing duplicates or producing linkable results come into play.

 The good news is that we can take a cue from the database community, who routinely _generate_ data sets in order to evaluate the performance of a database system.
-This community, especially in a web or test driven development context, has a lot of tools for generating very realistic data for a variety of information types.
+This community has plenty of tools for generating realistic data for a variety of information types.
 For this post, I'll explore using the [Faker](https://github.com/joke2k/faker) library to generate a realistic, anonymized dataset that can be utilized for downstream analysis.

-The goal can therefore be summarized as follows: given a target dataset (let's say for simplicity, a CSV file with multiple columns), produce a new dataset such that for each row in the target, the anonymized dataset does not contain any personally identifying information.
+The goal: given a target dataset (for example, a CSV file with multiple columns), produce a new dataset such that for each row in the target, the anonymized dataset does not contain any personally identifying information.
 The anonymized dataset should have the same amount of data, as well as maintain its value for analysis.

 ## Anonymizing CSV Data

-In this example we're going to do something very simple, we're going to anonymize only two fields: full name and email.
+In this simple example we're going to anonymize only two fields: full name and email.
 Sounds easy, right?
-The issue is that we want to preserve the semantic relationships and patterns in our target dataset so that we can hand it off to be analyzed or mined for interesting patterns.
+The difficulty is in preserving the semantic relationships and patterns in our target dataset so that we can hand it off to be analyzed or mined for interesting patterns.
 What happens if there are multiple rows per user?
-Since CSV data is naturally denormalized (e.g. contains redundant data like rows with repeated full names and emails) we will need to maintain a mapping of profile information.
+Since CSV data is naturally denormalized (e.g. contains redundant data like rows with repeated full names and emails) we need to maintain a mapping of profile information.

 **Note**: Since we're going to be using Python 2.7 in this example, you'll need to install the `unicodecsv` module with `pip`.
 Additionally you'll need the Faker library:

     $ pip install fake-factory unicodecsv

-The following example shows a simple `anonymize_rows` function that maintains this mapping and also shows how to generate data with Faker.
-We'll also go a step further and read the data from a source CSV file and write the anonymized data to a target CSV file.
-The end result is that the file should be very similar in terms of length, row order, and fields, the only difference being that names and emails have been replaced with fake names and emails.
+The following example shows a simple `anonymize_rows` function that maintains this mapping and shows how to generate data with Faker.
+We'll go a step further and read the data from a source CSV file and write the anonymized data to a target CSV file.
+The end result is files that are very similar in terms of length, row order, and fields, the only difference being that names and emails have been replaced with fake names and emails.

 ```python
 import unicodecsv as csv